Skip to main content

-How Paid Media Is Judged as a Business System
+How Paid Media Is Evaluated

 Most audits evaluate platform configuration.
 This evaluates whether advertising produces defensible business outcomes.